End-to-end Temporal Action Detection with Transformer: Related Work

-Transformers~\cite{vaswani2017attention} have achieved great success in natural language processing.
+\textbf{Transformers and Context in Video Understanding.} Transformers have achieved great success in natural language processing~\cite{vaswani2017attention} and image understanding~\cite{tan2021planetr,chen2022transmix,liang2022transcrowd}.
 The core of Transformer is the self-attention mechanism that aggregates non-local cues through a weighted sum of features at attended locations.
 Compared with convolutions, self-attention can capture long-range context and dynamically adjust weights according to the input.
-Recently, many works have revealed the great potential of Transformers in video understanding tasks.
-For example, VideoBert~\cite{sun2019videobert} and ActBert~\cite{zhu2020actbert} utilize Transformers to learn an joint representation for video and text.
+Recently, many works have revealed the great potential of Transformers in video understanding tasks~\cite{sun2019videobert,bertasius2021space,wu2021seqformer}.
+For example, VideoBERT~\cite{sun2019videobert} and ActBERT~\cite{zhu2020actbert} utilize Transformers to learn an joint representation for video and text.
 TimeSformer~\cite{bertasius2021space} decouples spatial and temporal self-attention for video classification.
 Zhou~\etal~\cite{zhou2018end} capture the temporal dependency with Transformer for video captioning.
 Girdhar~\etal~\cite{girdhar2019video} apply Transformer to model the relationship between spatial proposals for spatio-temporal action detection.

-In this paper, Transformer is used to capture temporal context information for temporal action detection.
-Specifically, We employ attention modules to model the relationship between video snippets, the relationship between actions and frames, and the relationship between actions.
-Different from many previous works where an attention module attends to all locations in the input sequence, we introduce a temporal deformable attention module that adaptively attends to a sparse set of key frames instead of all frames.
-Therefore, context information can be extracted without excessive computation cost.
-Besides adaptive context, we also employ an actionness regression head to extract aligned context in order to assign reliable confidence scores to the detections by Transformer.